 To protect the club from taking in water if there is a slight crack or damage and the glue in the ferrule, you should not leave the metal woods soaking in the water.

-Cleaning the Shafts
+How To Clean the Shafts

 Before cleaning, inspect the shafts for dents, nicks, or splits in the shafts.